When Should I Take the LSAT (2024-2025)?

 - Keep an eye open for any emails from LSAC.
 Read them right away and follow any setup instructions.

-- Check ProctorU’s system requirements to make sure your internet connection and computer meet those requirements.
+- Check Prometric’s system requirements to make sure your internet connection and computer meet those requirements if you are taking the test remotely.

-- Prepare your testing space by making sure no prohibited items are present.
+- Also if you are taking the test remotely, prepare your testing space by making sure no prohibited items are present.